halfer/spiderling-utils/README.md

 * Is there a way to detect conflicting server ports or PID paths across different listeners?
   - E.g. read the phpunit.xml config, instantiate each listener, call `addServers()` and then scan the server list of each one
 * Document the base64 image decode script and how to use this on a headless build server
-* Spiderling and PHPUnit Spiderling both support PHP 5.3 and 5.4 - supporting these too should probably be easy?
 * Add MIT license file